 The model described in this study represents a specific scenario that highly depends on the choice of the geometrical parameters and medium properties.
-Further analysis aiming at assessing the contribution from 1) the thermal conductivity, 2) model area, 3) borehole depth (i.e. distance from the upper boundary), 4) borehole length (i.e. specific heat absorption rate), 5) production time and 6) thermal conductivity on axial recharge and extent of temperature change in the system is presented in SM 2.
+Further analysis aimed at assessing the contribution from 1) the thermal conductivity, 2) model area, 3) borehole depth (i.e. distance from the upper boundary), 4) borehole length (i.e. specific heat absorption rate), 5) production time and 6) thermal conductivity on axial recharge and extent of temperature change in the system is presented in SM 2.
 A comprehensive dimensionless analysis of the line heat source models in purely conductive media was also performed by Conti et al (2016).
-The result of the sensitivity analysis presented in SM 2 show that for a given production time the areal impact of heat extraction mostly depends on the thermal conductivity of the rock and on the borehole length, which are inversely proportional to the temperature decline at the borehole.
-Although increasing the borehole depth favours axial recharge and restrain the drop in temperature at the borehole, it only has a few effects on the areal impact of heat extraction, with a decrease in the radius of the impact area of only 10-m after 30 years (3D analysis).
-Therefore, considering axial effect would allow reducing the initial area in 1D model to reach a total temperature drop ΔT = 5°C at the mid-borehole.
+The result of the sensitivity analysis presented in SM 2 shows that for a given production time the areal impact of heat extraction mostly depends on the thermal conductivity of the rock and on the borehole length, which are inversely proportional to the temperature decline at the borehole.
+Although increasing the borehole depth favours axial recharge and restrains the drop in temperature at the borehole, this has a limited effect on the areal impact of heat extraction, with a decrease in the radius of the impact area of only 10-m after 30 years (3D analysis).
+Therefore, considering the axial effect would allow reducing the initial area in 1D model to reach a total temperature drop ΔT = 5°C at the mid-borehole.
 This is in accordance with the finite line-source analytical approach described in Zeng et al. (2002) and Marcotte et al. (2013).

 Increasing the borehole length allows decreasing the specific heat extraction rate from 25 W/m for a 40-m long borehole to 5 W/m for a 200 m long borehole.
-However, deep borehole generally represents important investment costs, and therefore improving the thermal conductivity of the medium around the heat exchanger is often seen as of better way to access the energy required over the long term and prevent from the accumulation of cold at the borehole (Chen et al., 2020).
+However, a deep borehole generally represents important investment costs, and therefore improving the thermal conductivity of the medium around the heat exchanger is often seen as a more effective means to access the energy required over the long term and prevent from the accumulation of cold at the borehole (Chen et al., 2020).
 However, this study highlights the antagonism between the need to ensure the BHE efficiency and the sustainability of a geological resource within a constrained footprint area.